 For general information, please visit our website: http://www.cortex-ag.com

-By combining the various database concepts, the CortexDB stores datasets as a container (document store) and simultaneously converts them to the 6th normal form (key/value-store).
-This represents the entire database and the original data sets are thus retained.
-Selections are performed exclusively in the redundancy-free 6th normal form and only the result is read from the containers of the document store, if the user rights allow this.
-As a result, in addition to reading rights and writing access to datasets, also the selection right is available.
+By combining the different database concepts, CortexDB stores data records as a container (document store) and at the same time transfers them into the 6th normal form (key/value store).
+This represents the entire database and the original data records are thus preserved.
+Selections are carried out exclusively in the redundancy-free 6th normal form and only the result is read from the document store containers if the user rights permit this.
+This means that in addition to read and write rights to data records, a selection right is also available here.

-In contrast to NoSQL and SQL databases, the CortexDB is the only database that combines the use of a schemaless data storage with simultaneous and complete normalization of all content in the highest normal form.
+In contrast to NoSQL and SQL databases, the CortexDB is the only database that combines the use of a schema-less data store with simultaneous and complete normalisation of all contents into the highest normal form.

-The following diagram illustrates the overall process of integrating from a relational model (or csv files) to store it into the CortexDB as a document store and its simultaneous storage in the key/value-store, up until to the selection and final reading of the results.
+The following diagram illustrates the entire process from integration from a relational model (or also csv files) to storage in the CortexDB as a document store and its simultaneous storage in the key/value store, to selection and the final reading of the results.

-The 6th normal form (i.e., the index structure) of the CortexDB differs significantly from the structures and capabilities of all previously available databases.
-This not only gives a higher speed and easier queries, but also completely new approaches for the solution of tasks.
+The 6th normal form (i.e. the index structure) of the CortexDB differs considerably from the structures and possibilities of all previously available databases.
+This means not only greater speed and simpler queries, but also completely new approaches.

-It should be noted that the index maintenance is taken over fully automatically by the database and no adjustments are necessary.
+It should be noted that the index maintenance is taken over fully automatically by the database and that no database and no adjustments are necessary.

-Databases differ primarily by their database schema.
-Relational databases organize data in tables and columns, using the same column contents to link tables together (via so-called foreign keys).
+Databases differ primarily in their database schema.
+Relational databases organise data in tables and columns, using the same column contents to link tables together (via so-called foreign keys).
 This is often documented in the form of entity relationship diagrams (ERD).

-In general, all databases currently in use (SQL and also NoSQL) differ by this database scheme, no matter if Key / Value, Document Store, GraphDB and others.
-Only the applications organize data based on the underlying database schema.
-The database index (http://en.wikipedia.org/wiki/Database_index) is a data-separated structure for accelerating and searching database content.
+In general, all databases currently in use (SQL and also NoSQL) are distinguished by this database schema, whether Key/Value, Document Store, GraphDB and others.
+Only the applications organise data based on the underlying database schema.
+The database index is a structure separate from the data to speed up and search database content.

-All databases use flat index structures with references to datasets to allow data access in sorted order.
-Differences form special indexes in which the databases differ, they are flat indexes in all cases (for example, bitmap index).
+All databases use flat index structures with references to data records to enable data access in sorted order.
+Differences are formed by special indexes in which the databases differ, although in all cases these are flat indexes (e.g. bitmap index).

 Within the application CortexUniplex the index for each field can be displayed via the so-called field index.
 This shows the used content of the field (about all dataset types) and the frequency (number) of contents in the database.
-Behind every number, therefore, is the above mentioned list of contents (ID list).
+Behind every number, therefore, is the above mentioned list of contents.